vapor/blog/Content/posts/jwtkit-v5.md

 let token = try await keyCollection.sign(payload, header: customFields)
 ```

-Parsing and serializing are now also customizable, meaning that you can define your own implementation for parsers and serializers using the custom headers you defined, for example compressing them with `zip` or `deflate` or using a non-encoded payload by setting the `b64` header to false.
-Rather than implementing the whole JOSE standard, we decided to let users extend the package however they want to.
-In the tests there's an example which shows how to set the `b64` header to `false` (which by default is non present, meaning `true`):
+Parsing and serializing are now also customizable, meaning that you can define your own implementation for parsers and serializers using the custom headers you defined, for example compressing them with `zip` or `deflate`, or using an unencoded payload by setting the `b64` header to `false`.
+Rather than implementing the entire JOSE standard, we decided to let users extend the package as desired.
+The tests include an example which shows how to set the `b64` header (which by default is not present and thus assumed to have the value `true`):

 ```swift
 struct CustomSerializer: JWTSerializer {